 • First, we start with fresh green beans.
 They are boiled for a short amount of time to get them slightly tender, then plunged into ice water so they don’t overcook and become mushy.
 Then they’re spread out on paper towels to drain.

 • Next, we make a homemade cream of mushroom soup.
-White button mushrooms are broken into rough pieces (love this rustic touch!) and sautéed with garlic in butter, then flour is stirred in to start the roux, and chicken broth and heavy cream are stirred in, and the sauce is cooked down and thickened.
+White button mushrooms are broken into rough pieces (love this rustic touch!) and sautéed with garlic in butter in a skillet, then flour is stirred in to start the roux, and chicken broth and heavy cream are stirred in, and the sauce is cooked down and thickened.

 • The green beans are stirred into the cream sauce and poured into a baking dish.

 • Time for the topping!
-Fresh white bread is pulsed together with softened butter, salt and pepper in a food processor, then tossed with the ever-popular French’s fried onions.
-(If you would rather make your own onions for the topping, I’ve included instructions on how to do that in the notes, too!)
+Fresh white bread is pulsed together with softened butter, salt, and pepper in a food processor, then tossed with the ever-popular French’s fried onions.
+(If you would rather make your own onions for the topping, I’ve included instructions on how to do that, too!)

-• Sprinkle the topping over the green beans and mushroom cream sauce and bake until golden brown and bubbling, then DIG IN!
+• Sprinkle the topping over the green bean mixture and bake until golden brown and bubbling, then DIG IN!

 • To Prepare Ahead of Time: Store the bread crumb topping in an airtight container in the refrigerator and combine with the onions just before cooking.
 Combine the beans and cooled sauce in a baking dish, cover with plastic wrap, and refrigerate for up to 24 hours.
 To serve, remove the plastic wrap and heat the casserole in a 425-degree oven for 10 minutes, then add the topping and bake as directed.